daydreamertu/Mamba-SSDA/README.md

-## Mamba-SSDA: Mamba Semi-supervised Domain Adaptation for SAR Ship Detection
+## Mamba-UDA: Mamba Unsupervised Domain Adaptation for SAR Ship Detection

 The code of this article will be made public in a timely manner after the completion of the research project.